justinmeiners/efficient-programming-with-components/09_iterators.md

     `InputIterators`, etc...

     In C++ (without concepts) we use tag types to designate the iterator categories.
-    Every iterator uses a tag type to signify which theory it supports.
+    Every iterator uses a tag type to denote which theory it supports.
     The tag lets you do compile time dispatch[^compile-time-dispatch].

     What category is the iterator for `list_pool` from last chapter?